seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/README.txt

 **Notes**

-> This listing includes `056` out of `154` languages (`36.36%`) of the AI2001 linguistics toolchain, as of 2023, Tuesday, August 8th.
-It is currently missing `098` languages.
+> This listing includes `066` out of `162` languages (`40.74%`) of the AI2001 linguistics toolchain, as of 2023, Saturday, August 12th.
+It is currently missing `096` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.
-I also couldn't get to more than 2, 4, on 2023, August 7th and 2023 August 8th, due to time constraints.

 > **()** _empty brackets_ indicate that dialects have not yet been determined, or that this is a language and not a language grouping